-- These do not want to be near the water surface over Winter as the rhizomes do not want to be trapped in a layer of ice.
+- These do not want to be near the water surface over Winter.
+The rhizomes do not want to be trapped in a layer of ice.

-Before you remove any plants from the pond wash them well in pond water to enable any creatures to return to the pond.
+- Wash in pond water to enable any creatures to return to the pond.

-If you remove blanketweed at the same time by winding it over and over into a coil as you pull it out from the water then you must unwind that coil to free any trapped amphibians or creatures.
+- If you remove blanketweed by winding it over and over into a coil as you pull it out from the water then you must unwind that coil to free any trapped amphibians or creatures.

-Unravel it and shake well over the waters' edge - you may find dragonfly larva as well as backswimmers, Water lice and Water Beetles all caught up inside.
+- Unravel it and shake well over the waters' edge - you may find dragonfly larva as well as backswimmers, Water lice and Water Beetles all caught up inside.